Valuing All God's Children

 There are regular opportunities to educate the children about critical geographical issues such as climate change and environmental degradation and pupils are actively encouraged to foster an understanding of their importance, impact and influence in the world.
 We are diligent in showing our connection with, and care for, the world in which we all live and the people who live in it.
 Our Christian values ensure that opportunities to discuss the big issues, to challenge injustice and to engage in activities that can bring about change are always present.

-Our school has held the ECO flag award for five consecutive years.
+Our school has held the ECO flag award for six consecutive years.
 The children wanted this to be part of the school motto.

 We are proud to hold the International School’s Award and are committed to continue supporting our SOS child, Abinaya, who lives in India.